What is the course about?

 - Develop your understanding of structural techniques within life writing.

-- Experiment with introspective prompts that open up avenues of exploration in your life writing.
+- Experiment with instrospective prompts that open up new avenues in your life writing.

 What level is the course and do I need any particular skills?